taw00/manuscript-css/README.md

 **Step 3** is done natively from Markdown with Joplin or the Chrome browser, or From from HTML via a Chrome browser.

-> **A note about the HTML rendering of a long-form manuscript.**
+> **A note about the HTML rendering of a long-form manuscript using this
+> stylesheet.**
 >
-> An HTML rendering is not a page-by-page format.
-Therefore the HTML renderings
+> An HTML rendering is not a paged format.
+Therefore the HTML rendering of the
+> manuscript will always be an approximation of a paper or PDF document.
+A
-> will be a simulation which is fine for presentation over the web.
-By default,
+> simulation.
+Which is fine for the purposes of critique and review.
+By
-> simulated page breaks are inserted (dotted lines) in the HTML where they
+> default, simulated page breaks are inserted (dotted lines) in the HTML where
-> would occur when converted to a PDF.
+> they would occur when converted to a PDF.
 Also, large positioning gaps are
 > squashed just to make it easier to view.
 When the document is rendered to
 > PDF, the dotted lines will be removed and, of course, the correct positioning
 > will be rendered.
 That faint margin border also disappears.